 Cry with your child if you must, but stand strong.
 Tell him, “I love you too much to not follow through.”
 Stand in solidarity as you refuse to allow fear to dictate what is wise and in the very best interest of your child’s life and heart.

 #2.
-Read, watch and absorb only good parenting resources.
+Read, watch and absorb only biblical parenting resources.

 There is so much information floating around on the internet.
 Much of which is horrible.
 There are people making a lot of money encouraging you to hide away in a closet until bedtime when you can finally grab a glass of wine and enjoy your life.